 Whether the storage engine supports savepoints.

-is a nonstandard INFORMATION_SCHEMA
+ENGINES is a nonstandard INFORMATION_SCHEMA table.

-statement.
+Storage engine information is also available from the SHOW ENGINES statement.
 See Section 13.7.7.16, “SHOW ENGINES Statement”.
 The following statements are equivalent:

 SELECT * FROM INFORMATION_SCHEMA.ENGINES SHOW ENGINES